mpanighetti/dnd5e-monsters/constructs/trickered-treat.md

 _**False Appearance.**_ While the swarm remains motionless and isn't flying, it is indistinguishable from a normal pile of candy.

 _**Swarm.**_ The swarm can occupy another creature's space and vice versa, and the swarm can move through any opening large enough for a Tiny creature.
-The swarm can't regain hit points or gain temporary hit points.
+The swarm can't regain Hit Points or gain Temporary Hit Points.

 #### Actions

-_**Cavities.**_ _Melee Weapon Attack:_ +4 to hit, reach 0 ft., one target in the swarm's space. _Hit:_ 5 (2d4) bludgeoning damage, or 2 (1d4) bludgeoning damage if the swarm has half of its hit points or fewer.
-If the target is a creature that has teeth and was hit by this attack, it must succeed on a DC 12 Constitution Saving Throw or take 2 (1d4) poison damage.
-The target has disadvantage on this Saving Throw if it has previously taken poison damage from a trickered treat in the last day.
+_**Cavities.**_ _Melee Weapon Attack:_ +4 to hit, reach 0 ft., one target in the swarm's space. _Hit:_ 5 (2d4) Bludgeoning damage, or 2 (1d4) Bludgeoning damage if the swarm has half of its Hit Points or fewer.
+If the target is a creature that has teeth and was hit by this attack, they must succeed on a DC 12 Constitution Saving Throw or take 2 (1d4) Poison damage.
+The target has disadvantage on this Saving Throw if they have previously taken Poison damage from a trickered treat in the last day.

 ---